 \subsection{Krylov methods: TT-GMRES}

-All methods that apply the linear operator $\mathcal A_\text{TT}$ on linear combinations of previously calculated directions produces solutions from some Krylov subspace $\mathbf K_k(\mathcal A_\text{TT}; V_\text{TT}):=\operatorname{span}\left\{V_\text{TT}, \mathcal A_\text{TT} V_\text{TT}, \dots, \mathcal A_\text{TT}^{k-1} V_\text{TT}\right\}$ where $V_\text{TT}$ is usually the initial residual of the problem.
+All methods that apply the linear operator $\mathcal A_\text{TT}$ on linear combinations of previously calculated directions produce solutions from the Krylov subspace $\mathbf K_k(\mathcal A_\text{TT}; V_\text{TT}):=\operatorname{span}\left\{V_\text{TT}, \mathcal A_\text{TT} V_\text{TT}, \dots, \mathcal A_\text{TT}^{k-1} V_\text{TT}\right\}$ where $V_\text{TT}$ is usually the initial residual of the problem.
 Different Krylov subspace methods then select the ``best'' solution from the subspace $\mathbf K_k$ according to different definitions of ``best'', see \cite{Vorst2003} and \cite{Saad2003} for a detailed discussion.
-As we usually only approximate intermediate steps in tensor-train arithmetic, we effectively employ inexact Krylov methods which is discussed in thoroughly in \cite{Simoncini2003}.
-In this paper, we consider the TT-GMRES method \cite{Dolgov2013a} for non-symmetric problems.
+As we usually only approximate intermediate steps in TT arithmetic, we effectively employ inexact Krylov methods which are discussed thoroughly in \cite{Simoncini2003,Eshof2004}.
+In this paper, we consider the TT-GMRES method \citep{Dolgov2013a} for non-symmetric problems.
 For symmetric operators $\mathcal A_\text{TT}$, we simply omit unneeded steps to obtain a MINRES variant.
 However, all considerations here effectively hold for other Krylov subspace methods as well.